Robot lawnmowers in spring: Get your mower ready for the season!

 Before the robotic lawnmower’s first mow of the season, the garden should also checked before the device can regularly draw circles on the lawn.

-1. Have all obstacles such as molehills, toys, garden tools etc. been removed from the lawn?
+• Have all obstacles such as molehills, toys, garden tools etc. been removed from the lawn?

-3. Have all old leaves, branches and fallen fruit, etc. been removed?
+• Have all old leaves, branches and fallen fruit, etc. been removed?

 Fertilizing despite the robot lawn mower?

 Similar to scarifying, lawns that use robots usually need fertilizers less often as the grass clippings fall back on the turf and serve as a natural mulch.
 The microorganisms in the soil then convert the grass clippings into valuable nutrients.
 However, after winter, your lawn may need additional fertilizer, which should be provided in the form of fertilizer.
 However, be careful as over fertilization can burn the lawn!
-A spreader can help with even distribution of fertilizer over large areas.
+A spreader or spreader cart can help with even distribution of fertilizer over large areas.

-Our product recommendations for your DIY project
+Our product recommendations for your garden

-Picture of the author Monika Aigner.
+Picture of the author Marina Liefke.

-Written by Monika Aigner
+Written by Marina Liefke

 Published on 16.03.2020